pasqal-io/horqrux/docs/index.md

 ```
 ## Fitting a partial differential equation using DQC

-Finally, we show how to implement [DQC](https://arxiv.org/abs/2011.10395) to solve a partial differential equation.
+Finally, we show how [DQC](https://arxiv.org/abs/2011.10395) can be implemented in `horqrux` and solve a partial differential equation.

 ```python exec="on" source="material-block" html="1"
 from __future__ import annotations